dovetail-lab/fabric-operation/dovetail/README.md

 ### Build and run client service

-This step will configure and run a client service that makes the `marble_cc` chaincode accessible via REST APIs.
+This step will configure and run a client service, [marble_client.json](../dovetail/samples/marble_client/marble_client.json), that makes the `marble_cc` chaincode accessible via REST APIs.

 First, export the connection info of the Fabric network: